cw-somil/devconnector/README.md

 ### Shortcuts

-- Use **"rafc"** in VsCode to get the component template made for you!
+- Use **"rafce"** in VsCode to get the component template made for you!
 - In order to replace **class** with **className**, highlight the class word and press **Ctrl+D** to highlight all one by one and the rename it all at once!